mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

     - Start monitor.
     - Reset Replication.
     - Release Locks.
     - Master failover.
-Manually performing a master failover.
+Manually performing a primary failover.
 This option is visible only when the `auto_failover` parameter is disabled.
 10. Refresh rate dropdown.
 The frequency with which the data is refreshed.
 11. Create a new MaxScale object button.